bowuu/8x8-Multiplier/README.md

-# 8x8 Multipler in Cadence Virtuoso
+# 8x8 Multiplier in Cadence Virtuoso

 Click [HERE](https://github.com/bowuu/CMOS-VLSI-Design) to learn more!